 What a statue of the G7 leaders tells you about sustainable investing

-The G7 Summit is due to be held in Cornwall on Friday, with leaders promising to focus on climate change.
+The G7 Summit was held in Cornwall recently, with leaders promising to focus on climate change.
 While most of the talking appears to take place in the run-up to these events rather than during them, they do offer a focal point for campaigners on various issues.

 One issue which did capture our attention was around e-waste, with musicMagpie commissioning sculptor Joe Rush to make a statue of the G7 leaders out of old electronics.
 The UN estimates that 53 million tonnes of e-waste are generated each year, with that figure expected to double by 2050.1